-- Green means that the rule has matched successfully. - Yellow means that it matched, but was overridden by another rule. - Red means that the rule tried to match, but failed.
+- Yellow means that it matched, but was overridden by another rule. - Red means that the rule tried to match, but failed.

 Trace history is the main debugging tab in Debugging panel.
 It contains the source of the JAPE rule currently selected, and the selected text in the document panel.
 All the inputs are shown, and matched inputs are highlighted in green.
 Annotations, which made the rule fail, are highlighted in red.
 If a rule tried to match more than one time on the selected text interval, buttons on the top of the panel (Previous and Next) become enabled, and allow one to observe all the matching attempts of the rule.
 Clicking on any of the inputs shows an annotation window, and the tool tip of the matched words gives the template in the rule.